-- Work in this area includes the analysis of surveillance sources and development of a technology roadmap. - phased array radar developed in part by Lincoln Laboratory, was used to collect data for weather research in collaboration with the National Oceanic and Atmospheric Administration's National Severe Storms Laboratory in Norman, Oklahoma. - The Laboratory supported the Federal Aviation Administration (FAA)'s technology development and analysis efforts for air traffic control facilities, weather radar systems, next-generation weather systems acquisition, and commercial space integration.
+Work in this area includes the analysis of surveillance sources and development of a technology roadmap.

+- The Advanced Technology Demonstrator, a dual-polarization phased array radar developed in part by Lincoln Laboratory, was used to collect data for weather research in collaboration with the National Oceanic and Atmospheric Administration's National Severe Storms Laboratory in Norman, Oklahoma. - The Laboratory supported the Federal Aviation Administration (FAA)'s technology development and analysis efforts for air